junxit/us-congress-bills-109/metadata.md

 - 2006-05-09 — Mr. Renzi moved to suspend the rules and pass the bill.
 - 2006-05-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2194)
 - 2006-05-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2194)
+- 2006-05-10 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2006-06-28 — Passed Senate without amendment by Unanimous Consent.
+- 2006-06-28 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2006-06-28 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S6726)
+- 2006-06-28 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S6726)
+- 2006-06-29 — Message on Senate action sent to the House.
+- 2006-06-30 — Presented to President.
+- 2006-06-30 — Presented to President.
+- 2006-07-10 — Became Public Law No: 109-240.
+- 2006-07-10 — Became Public Law No: 109-240.
+- 2006-07-10 — Signed by President.
+- 2006-07-10 — Signed by President.